Do you sell flying ointments?

 Belladonna is best for sleep issues, muscle pain, muscle spasms, carpal tunnel, and tendon and joint pain.
 Datura is best for osteo and rheumatic arthritis and relieving the pain of bone injuries under the skin as well as sleep issues.
 High doses can help with anxiety.
-Henbane is best for massage, muscle pain, sore joints, mild arthritis, as an aphrodisiac and helping with depression.
-Mandrake is best for acute pain like burns, bee stings, pulled muscles, sprained wrists, and migraines – it is also great for massage, as an aphrodisiac, and with anxiety and depression.
-The Solanaceae ointment which uses all of them is a multi-purpose medicine which our customers find a bit stronger than the single ointments.
+Henbane is best for massage, muscle pain, sore joints, mild arthritis, as an aphrodisiac and helping with general anxiety and depression.
+Mandrake is best for acute pain like burns, bee stings, pulled muscles, sprained wrists, and migraines – it is also great for massage, as an aphrodisiac, and as a mood lifter.
+The Solanaceae ointment which uses all of them is a multi-purpose medicine which our customers find a bit stronger than the single ointments, but is most comparable to a blend of the effects of our belladonna and datura ointments.

 What is the shelf life?